darshp623/new-website/README.md

   /styles            # Global styles
 ```

-## Credits
+## Rights

-This website was created by Darsh Patel, updated from a previous HTML/CSS personal portfolio.
+This website was created by ME (Darsh Patel), updated from a previous HTML/CSS personal portfolio.